romelperez/ukti/README.md

 Locales translations are optional (except the default one) but the all definition properties have to be specified.

+If there is an incomplete locale translation defined (such as partially defined), an empty string is returned when trying to translate it.
+This is to prevent inconsistent translations with some parts in one language and others in another one.

 ## Templates

-Translations texts are templates supporting variables with optional conditionals. e.g. displaying different words based on conditions.
+Translations texts are templates supporting variables interpolations. e.g. displaying different words based on conditions.

 ```ts